Cascade Caverns: History

 Cascade Caverns is part of the Glen Rose Formation, a shallow marine to shoreline geological formation from the Lower Cretaceous period.
 This formation has been exposed in a large area beginning in South-central Texas, running north through the Texas Hill Country, ending up in North-central Texas.

 The cave has been open to the environment for many tens of thousands of years, as evidenced by prehistoric animal finds and Lipan Apache artifacts from the 1700s.
 In the mid-19th century, various legends existed about a hermit who lived on the ledge at the entrance to the cave.
 In 1878, August Siemering, one of the co-founders of the San Antonio Express News, wrote the book Ein Verfehltes Leben (A Stolen Life, or A Wasted Life) about a hermit who lived in the cave.
-The book was later translated into English in 1932, The Hermit of the Cavern by May E. Francis, a University of Texas (t. u.) professor.
+The book was later translated into English in 1932, The Hermit of the Cavern by May E. Francis, a University of Texas professor.

 A cave in the area was also mentioned in the book The Boy Captives by Clinton L. Smith about two local boys who were abducted by Comanche and Lipan Indians on February 26, 1871.
 They spent several years living with the Indians until they were finally returned to their family.
 The cave may be Cascade Caverns or any of the other caves in the Cibolo Creek area.

 The cave was first commercially opened in 1932 and operated until about 1941.
 Alfred and Edith Gray were the original landowners when the cave was first opened.
 The cave was closed during WWII because most of the men were away fighting in Europe and strict gas rationing limited travel.
 During the time of closure, the cave's artifact collection was looted from the gift shop.
 Business was resumed in the late 1940s.
 Cascade Caverns had been originally known as Hester's Cave, named after a late 19th-century landowner.
 It became most famous as a result of Frank Nicholson's publication of cave explorations.

 Frank Nicholson (formerly of Carlsbad Caverns) was the first person in modern times to explore the cave all the way to the Cathedral Room.
 Several other people helped to explore the main cave along with other caves in the area, including Bernard Cartwright and his brother Dan.
 Bernard was married to Mary Rose (née Kronkosky), who said that Edith Gray and she and their children would worry and wait for the cave explorers to come back out into the light of day.